Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 ### Table Page
 - [ ] Check if the number of columns matches with the data.
-- [ ] Add option to highlight columns and rows in the table.
-    - [ ] Checkboxes
-    - [x] Sorting by asc/desc
-- [x] Clear data after uploading a new file.
-- [x] Table.js or other library for tables.

 ### Plot Page
 - [ ] Add support for ustom X/Y values.